-Approximately 4.5 million refugees and migrants have left Venezuela as a result of the political turmoil, socio economic instability and the ongoing humanitarian crisis – triggering the largest displacement in Latin America’s recent history.
+Approximately five million refugees and migrants have left Venezuela as a result of the political turmoil, socio-economic instability and the ongoing humanitarian crisis – triggering the largest external displacement crisis in Latin America’s recent history.

 Thousands of Venezuelans cross various South American countries on foot.
 Many flee without knowing their final destination.

 Some have left behind their families, their communities and their loved ones.
 Others are moving to reunited with them.

 Refugees and migrants compelled to leave Venezuela use diverse routes to reach their destination including by land, plane and sea, sometimes putting their lives at risk.
 More people are taking sea routes than in years prior too – taking short maritime routes toward neighbouring Caribbean islands.